AmyPhung/SLAM-SoftDes-Final-Project/markdown_files/Architectural_Review_2.md

 Use Gmapping, a ROS package, to make a map from collected lidar data with a Turtlebot then write a script that uses an algorithm to trace out the shortest correct route on the map and send commands to a simulated robot.

 ### Map Data
 The Ros Gmapping package allows us to do SLAM on collected lidar data and create a map by driving the Turtlebot around an area.
 The gray regions are unexplored area and black lines or dots are boundaries or obstacles.
 We found the package worked the best when collecting data in a confined region and the two pictures show below are two maps we collected in the lower level of Olin library.
-The next step would be to c
+The next step would be to collect more map data to work with for the navigation algorithm.

 Map 1:
 ![Library Map1](library_lower.png)